appveyor/website/src/_posts/2018-11-06-gitlab-bitbucket-merge-pull-requests.md

 title: 'GitLab and Bitbucket Merge/Pull Requests'
 ---

-AppVeyor team works hard to provide first class support for growing number of GitLab and Bitbucket customers.
-Most important part of this work is enabling proper Pull/Merge requests builds.
+The AppVeyor team works hard to provide first class support for a growing number of GitLab and Bitbucket customers.
+The most important part of this work is enabling proper Pull/Merge requests builds.
 Pull request support for Bitbucket was [implemented recently](/blog/2018/08/22/bitbucket-pull-requests/).
-Now we are happy provide you with GitLab Merge request builds support.
+Now we are happy to provide you with GitLab Merge request builds support as well.

 ### Importance of Pull/Merge request builds